Research Data Management

 At the end of your project, the eResearch Store is the single place to store your research data and have it managed for the mandatory retention period.

-If your project data is under 10GB you can store the data by creating an Archival Data Record in Stash.
+If your project data is under 10GB you can store the data by creating a Data Record in Stash.

-Contact eResearch-ITatuts.edu.au (eResearch )media_library="Media Library"if you think your project has substantial or specialised storage requirements.
+Contact eResearch-ITatuts.edu.au (eResearch )if you think your project has substantial or specialised storage requirements.

 File naming and filing systems